DonMacary/PythonProject/README.md

         Team 4: Macary -> Print available interfaces to listen on.
                 -> found psutil library to help with this Verring now helping to add this to listen

+2 October:

+    Finished function to print all information to a file.
+Began search functionality.

 ## SET UP INSTRUCTIONS